-Description A detached single-storey cottage.
-Accommodation Ground Floor: Entrance vestibule, hallway, lounge/second bedroom, bathroom, sitting room, bedroom, kitchen/diner, conservatory and utility room.
-Gross internal floor area (m2) Approximately 94 Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a mixed size and style.
+Description The property comprises of a semi detached single storey and attic cottage.
+Accommodation Ground floor: entrance vestibule, hall, lounge, sitting room, bedroom, inner hall, bathroom and kitchen.
+First floor: landing and two bedrooms.
+Gross Internal Floor Area (m2) Approximately 122 Neighbourhood and Location The property is situated within a mixed private residential/local authority housing development area where surrounding properties are of a variety of sizes and styles.
 Local amenities are limited and larger town facilities can be found within a reasonable commute.
-Age (year built) Circa 1850 (174 years)

-Weather Overcast with intermittent rain showers.
+Age (Year Built) Circa 1740 (285 years old) Weather Overcast with sunny intervals.
 Weather over recent weeks has been unsettled.

-Chimney stacks Stone construction with a pointed finish and metal flashings.
+Chimney Stacks Assumed to be of brick construction with a rendered finish and metal/cement flashings.
 Visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space The roof is of pitched design and is overlaid with slates with a metal ridge.
-Where seen, the roof structure is of timber truss construction with timber sarking boards.
-Glass wool insulation is evident between ceiling joists.
+Roofing including Roof Space The roof is of pitched design and is overlaid with slates with a metal ridge.
+The roof structure is of timber truss construction with timber sarking.

+There are areas of flat roof which appear to be overlaid with felt or a similar material.

+Insulation materials have been laid in between ceiling joists.

 Sloping roofs were visually inspected with the aid of binoculars where appropriate.

+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Rainwater fittings Gutters and downpipes are formed in PVC materials.
-Kaniwatei iittings Visually inspected with the aid of binoculars where appropriate.
-Main walls Outer walls appear of stone and brick construction with a pointed, painted and rendered finish.
+Rainwater Fittings Gutters and downpipes are formed in PVC materials and cast iron.
 Visually inspected with the aid of binoculars where appropriate.

+Main Walls Outer walls appear to be of brick and stone construction with a rendered finish.
+Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-Windows, external doors and Access to the property is via PVC and glazed doors to the entrance joinery vestibule and conservatory.
-The subjects are fitted with uPVC double glazed windows.
+[ Windows, External Doors and Access to the property is via timber doors to the hall and inner hall.
+Joinery The subjects are fitted with timber/metal double and single glazed windows.
 Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-External decorations No significant external decoration.
-Conservatories / porches There is a conservatory built to the side of the property which appears of brick construction with uPVC double glazed windows under a polycarbonate or similar roof covering.
+External Decorations No significant external decoration.
+Conservatories / Porches None.
+Communal Areas None.
+Garages and Permanent There is a detached double garage of concrete panel construction under Outbuildings a pitched roof overlaid corrugated cement sheets.
 Visually inspected.
-Communal areas None. oommanar ar ous None. - Communication of the Communi None.
-Garages and permanent outbuildings There is a detached single garage of brick construction under a metal roof covering.
-Garages and permanent There is a detached single garage of brick construction under a metal Garages and permanent There is a detached single garage of brick construction under a metal roof covering.
-Garages and permanent There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
-Garages and permanent There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
-Garages and permanent outbuildings There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
+Outside Areas and Boundaries Garden grounds are hard landscaped and laid to lawn with other areas of mature shrubbery.
+Where visible these are bounded by timber fencing.
 Visually inspected.
-Garden grounds are hard landscaped and laid to lawn.
-These are Garages and permanent outbuildings There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
-Visually inspected.
-Garden grounds are hard landscaped and laid to lawn.
-These are bounded by hedging and timber fencing.
-Garages and permanent outbuildings There is a detached single garage of brick construction under a metal roof covering.
-There is a brick built outhouse under a pitched and slated roof.
-Visually inspected.
-Garden grounds are hard landscaped and laid to lawn.
-These are bounded by hedging and timber fencing.
+A Assumed to be dry lined with plasterboard sheets and of lath and plaster Ceilings materials.
+Ceilings ·